-Working out in Winter
+Staying Active in Winter

 Our workout sessions may need some initial adjustments as we take weather, warmth, hydration and safety into consideration.
+Continue reading for some tips to keep active during the colder months.

 Stay seen: As the evenings get darker, poor road lighting and reduced visibility due to rain can make it more difficult to be seen when out exercising.
 Stay safe by wearing bright coloured clothes, head torch and a reflective vest.
 Improve your own visibility to prevent falls which could lead to injury.